M53 bus crash student was warm-hearted and wonderful, family says

 Her family said she also helped coach younger climbers and she would be "missed by many from not only school but also the climbing community across the country".

-The coach had been carrying more than 50 students, from Cheshire, who attend West Kirby Grammar School and Calday Grange Grammar School, when the collision occurred at about 08:00 BST near junction 5 at Hooton.
+The coach had been carrying more than 50 students from Cheshire, who attend West Kirby Grammar School and Calday Grange Grammar School, when the collision occurred at about 08:00 BST near junction 5 at Hooton.

-Four passenger remain in hospital in a stable condition while 13 others reported minor injuries.
+Four passengers were taken to hospital for treatment, while 13 others suffered minor injuries.

 In a fundraiser for Mr Shrimpton's funeral, his family said the father-of-two had suffered a medical issue while driving.